-The 2016 Senior Credit Facility requires quarterly compliance with respect to two material covenants: a fixed charge coverage ratio and a leverage ratio.
+The 2016 Senior Credit Facility and the Note Purchase Agreement (collectively, the "Debt Agreements") require quarterly compliance with respect to two material covenants: a fixed charge coverage ratio and a leverage ratio.
 Both ratios are calculated on a trailing twelve-month basis at the end of each fiscal quarter.
 The fixed charge coverage ratio compares earnings before interest, taxes, depreciation, amortization, share-based compensation and rent expense ("consolidated EBITDAR") to the sum of interest paid and rental expense (excluding any straight-line rent adjustments).
-The fixed charge coverage ratio shall be greater than or equal to 2.00 as of the last day of each fiscal quarter.
+The fixed charge coverage ratio shall be greater than or equal to 2.00 to 1.0 as of the last day of each fiscal quarter.
 The leverage ratio compares rental expense (excluding any straight-line rent adjustments) multiplied by a factor of six plus total debt to consolidated EBITDAR.
-The leverage ratio shall be less than or equal to 4.00 as of the last day of each fiscal quarter.
-The 2016 Senior Credit Facility also contains certain other restrictions regarding additional indebtedness, capital expenditures, business operations, guarantees, investments, mergers, consolidations and sales of assets, transactions with subsidiaries or affiliates, and liens.
-As of December 31, 2016, the Company was in compliance with all debt covenants.
+The leverage ratio shall be less than or equal to 4.00 to 1.0 as of the last day of each fiscal quarter.
+The Debt Agreements also contain certain other restrictions regarding additional indebtedness, capital expenditures, business operations, guarantees, investments, mergers, consolidations and sales of assets, transactions with subsidiaries or affiliates, and liens.
+As of December 30, 2017, the Company was in compliance with all debt covenants.